Seamlessly communicates code, data, and more between programs

 WSTP, long a core enabling component of Wolfram systems, is the native protocol for transferring Wolfram Language symbolic expressions between programs.

-Running on a single computer or over a network, WSTP allows programs written both in the Wolfram Language and other languages to efficiently exchange code, data or other symbolic expressions, with arbitrary structure.
+Running on a single computer or over a network, WSTP allows programs written both in Wolfram Language and other languages to efficiently exchange code, data or other symbolic expressions, with arbitrary structure.

 Richly featured libraries allow access to WSTP from a variety of languages.